rontarrant/gtkDcoding/_site/README.md

 # gtkDcoding README

-**2024-12-10**: Things were looking up for a while.
-The changes made on 2024-07-31 *finally* showed up after a lot of fiddling and working out how the new security works on GitHub.
-I swear, using GitHub is just not worth the trouble any more.

 **2024-07-31**: Updated the installation instructions to reflect changes in how GtkD is configured.
 A half hour after uploading the changes, however, they still haven't shown up on the site.

 **2020-01-28**: As of today, posts will be rather sporadic as I work toward a more balanced life.
 I've also made some changes to the sponsorship tiers as can be seen on my [GitHub Sponsorship Page](https://github.com/sponsors/rontarrant).